 beast_file <- system.file("examples/MCC_FluA_H3.tree", package="ggtree") beast_tree <- read.beast(beast_file) ggtree(beast_tree, mrsd="2013-01-01") + theme_tree2()

 Two-dimensional tree layout.
 A two-dimensional tree is a projection of the phylogenetic tree in a space defined by the associated phenotype (numerical or categorical trait, on the y-axis) and tree branch scale (e.g., evolutionary distance, divergent time, on the x-axis).
 The phenotype can be a measure of certain biological characteristics of the taxa and hypothetical ancestors in the tree.
 This layout is useful to track the virus phenotypes or other behaviors (y-axis) changing with the virus evolution (x-axis).
 In fact, the analysis of phenotypes or genotypes over evolutionary time have been widely used for study of influenza virus evolution (Neher et al., 2016), though such analysis diagrams are not tree-like, i.e., no connection between data points, unlike our two-dimensional tree layout that connects data points with the corresponding tree branches.
-Therefore, this new layout we provided will make such data analysis easier and more scalable for large sequence data sets of influenza viruses.
+Therefore, this new layout we provided will make such data analysis easier and more scalable for large sequence data sets.

 In this example, we used the previous time-scaled tree of H3 human and swine influenza viruses (Figure 4.4; data published in (Liang et al. 2014)) and scaled the y-axis based on the predicted N-linked glycosylation sites (NLG) for each of the taxon and ancestral sequences of hemagglutinin proteins.
 The NLG sites were predicted using the NetNGlyc 1.0 Server.
 To scale the y-axis, the parameter

 yscale in the